-Exploring the geographic mosaic of coevolution in the context of island chronologies could indeed present extremely interesting opportunities to further understand the micro-evolution of species interactions.
+The Geographic Mosaic Theory constitutes an evolutionary hypothesis of selection mosaics, coevolutionary hot and cold spots, and trait remixing by dispersal; it aims to explain how coevolution reshapes interactions across different spatial and temporal scales, and analyzes the role of species interactions on diversification.
+Exploring the geographic mosaic of coevolution in the context of island chronologies would indeed present extremely interesting opportunities to further understand the micro-evolution of species interactions.
 Geographic mosaic theory has been developed largely in isolation from the network theoretic approach, a point acknowledged by Thompson himself in collaboration with Guimaraes and others (Guimaraes et al. 2006 Proc.
 R. Soc.
 B.) and thus integrating the two is a worthy task, but beyond the scope of our paper.
-Our approach is more in line with the network theoretic work; however, we have added acknowledgement of the geographic mosaic concept.
+Our approach is more in line with the network theoretic work, focusing on how the structure of interactions of a whole community changes over time and space, rather than on diversification of traits.
+However, the Geographic Mosaic theory, and in particular the role of trait remixing and selection mosaics, will be one of the key areas we will explore as we accumulate population genetic data across the chronosequence.
+We have included this point in the Future Research.

 Some of the key predictions tested in this manuscript are related on how evolutionary processes should shape network structure.
 Unfortunately, these predictions are based on assumptions that do not hold.
 For example, we have now multiple theoretical evidence suggesting nestedness would be favored by natural selection (the work by Suweiss), differential extinction of species (the work by Fontaine and Thebault) and processes minimizing competition (the work by Bastolla).
 Therefore, to assume non-evolutionary processes would generate nestedness is not supported for our current theory.
 Moreover, to assume that evolution would necessarily favor specialization, and consequently, modularity is not supported by the evidence provided by both empirical and theoretical work on the evolution of species interactions in which a consumer can attack multiple prey species.
 Thus, the authors need to revisit carefully their assumptions and hypotheses to see if their results can still be presented as evidence of increased role of evolutionary processes in older islands or if alternative explanations are more likely to explain the observed pattern.
 In my opinion, and ignoring my concerns related to the data used (see below), I think that the results may provide evidence for particular outcomes of the evolutionary process in interactions among plants and herbivores.

 In line with further comments from Reviewer 2 and from Prof. Ricklefs, we do not yet have sufficient data to use pattern to distinguish between multiple competing hypotheses about process.
-Thus instead of setting out to test hypotheses we instead use existing data and a combination of analytical techniques to generate a set of more meaningful hypotheses that will soon be testable with mounting ecological and evolutionary data from island systems.
+Thus instead of setting out to test hypotheses we use existing data and a combination of analytical techniques to generate a set of more meaningful hypotheses that will soon be testable with mounting ecological and evolutionary data from island systems.
 However, we have to disagree that theory strictly supports a deep time evolutionary cause of nestedness.
 Indeed the work of Suweis, claiming an abundance optimization criterion, is in conflict with the stability optimization arguments of Bastolla, Fontaine and Thebault.
 The work of Suweis is also consistent with previous work, which we cite, that nestedness is a likely outcome of random assembly as the crux of Suweis’s argument is that increased abundance, regardless of origin, increases nestedness.